elbetels/magic-md/README.md

 ## Contributing

 We welcome contributions to Magic MD!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+If you have any ideas, suggestions,

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For any questions or inquiries, please contact us at [natanimashenafi20@gmail.com](mailto:natanimashenafi20@gmail.com).

-Enjoy using Magic MD!